Exemption to transit through New Zealand

 How to apply

-We encourage you to apply before you book and leave for New Zealand to allow us to organise your transit requirements.
+You need to apply before you book and leave for New Zealand to allow us to organise your transit requirements.
 Failing to do so may result in your travel being interrupted, and having to complete 14 days managed isolation in New Zealand.

 Get the information you’ll need ready